../

 PCRE2 10.43 is available (JIT is available)

-The Docker image build is complete.
+The construction of the Docker image is complete.

 Check the size: